LazyMarmotGames/AntDocument/QuickStart.md

 ## Debugging
 For **debugging** purpose there is a built-in `AntDebugDraw` command with a number parameter between **0 to 4** to visualize what's going on!

+## Profiling
+Thorough `stat Ant`, you are able to see some usefull stats at runtime.

 ## Render Integration
 **Ant** is able to integrate with any form of rendering. if you need to render a large number (+100) of the agents with animations, UE's Skeletal mesh component won't help you much because of its poor performance! there are other options such as `Instanced Static Mesh Component` (which we used in our samples) or  even`Niagara`.
 ``` cpp